$

 The Likes of Us

-The first musical from Lloyd Webber and Rice’s collaboration, The Likes of Us tells the true story of Thomas John Barnardo, a philanthropist who founded homes for destitute children.
-Andrew Lloyd Webber wrote the music, Tim Rice penned the lyrics, and the book is written by Leslie Thomas.
+The first musical from collaborators Lloyd Webber and Rice, The Likes of Us tells the true story of Thomas John Barnardo, a philanthropist who founded homes for destitute children.
+Lloyd Webber wrote the music, Rice penned the lyrics, and the book was written by Leslie Thomas.
 Although this musical was composed in 1965, it was not performed until 2005, at Lloyd Webber’s Sydmonton Festival.
 Amateur rights have been released, and The Likes of Us has never been performed on Broadway.

 Joseph and the Amazing Technicolor Dreamcoat

-This musical comedy is another collaboration from Lloyd Webber’s music and Rice’s lyrics.
+This musical comedy is another collaboration of Lloyd Webber’s music and Rice’s lyrics.
 This story is based on the “coat of many colors” story of Joseph from the Bible’s Book of Genesis.
-This musical comedy has the distinction of being the first musical of theirs to be performed publicly.
-Joseph and the Amazing Technicolor Dreamcoat had its Broadway premiere in January 1982 at the Royale Theatre, now known today as the Bernard B. Jacobs Theatre.
+It has the distinction of being their first musical to be performed publicly.
+Joseph and the Amazing Technicolor Dreamcoat had its Broadway premiere in January 1982 at the Royale Theatre, now known as the Bernard B. Jacobs Theatre.
 It received several Tony Award nominations, including Best Musical and Best Original Score.
-It has since been revived on Broadway once in 1993 and on the West End four times.
+It has since been revived on Broadway once, in 1993, and on the West End four times.

 Jesus Christ Superstar

-The rock opera album musical Jesus Christ Superstar features music by Andrew Lloyd Webber and lyrics by Tim Rice.
+The rock opera Jesus Christ Superstar features music by Lloyd Webber and lyrics by Rice.
 The story is loosely based on the Gospels’ accounts of the last week of Jesus’s life.
-The musical started off as a rock opera concept album and is entirely sung-through, with no spoken dialogue.
-It premiered on Broadway in 1971, at the Mark Hellinger Theatre, receiving five Tony Award nominations.
-Since then, it has been highly successful and popular, with multiple Broadway revivals, West End revivals, and US & UK tours.
+The musical started off as a concept album and is entirely sung through, with no spoken dialogue.
+It premiered on Broadway in 1971 at the Mark Hellinger Theatre and received five Tony Award nominations.
+Since then, it has been highly successful and popular, with multiple Broadway revivals, West End revivals, and U.S. and U.K. tours.

 By Jeeves

 Originally known as Jeeves, this musical is based on the series of novels and short stories by P.G.
 Wodehouse that center around the character of Bertie Wooster and his loyal valet, Jeeves.
-With music by Andrew Lloyd Webber and lyrics and book by Alan Ayckbourn, the show initially flopped but was rewritten and renamed to By Jeeves.
-It was staged on Broadway for a brief run at the Helen Hayes Theater in 2001.
+With music by Lloyd Webber and lyrics and book by Alan Ayckbourn, the show initially flopped, but was rewritten and renamed By Jeeves and staged on Broadway for a brief run at the Helen Hayes Theater in 2001.

 Evita

-With a score and music composed by Andrew Lloyd Webber and lyrics and a book written by Tim Rice, Evita is a well-known musical that concentrates on the life of Argentine political leader Eva Peron.
+With a score and music by Lloyd Webber and lyrics and a book by Rice, Evita is a well-known musical that concentrates on the life of Argentine political leader Eva Peron.
 Similar to the beginnings of Jesus Christ Superstar, the musical was released in 1976 as a rock opera concept album.
 Because of its success, Evita received productions in London’s West End and a Broadway premiere at the Broadway Theatre in 1979.
-It was nominated for 10 Tony Awards, winning seven, including Best Musical.
-Evita holds the distinction to be the first British musical to receive the final award of the ceremony.
-Following its success, this musical has been revived on Broadway and London, and has received many professional tours, worldwide productions, and cast albums.
+It was nominated for 10 Tony Awards and won seven, including Best Musical.
+Evita holds the distinction as the first British musical to receive the final award of the ceremony.
+Following its success, this musical has been revived on Broadway and London, and has received many professional tours, worldwide productions, cast albums, and a film adaptation starring Madonna.

 Tell Me on a Sunday and Song and Dance

-Tell Me on a Sunday, a one-woman show, features music written by Andrew Lloyd Webber, with lyrics by Don Black.
-Tell Me On a Sunday tells the story of an ordinary English girl from Muswell Hill, who journeys to the US in search of love.
-The musical premiered on Broadway in 1985 at the Royale Theatre, in conjunction with another one-act piece, a ballet choreographed to Lloyd Webber’s Variations — altogether becoming Song and Dance.
-It was nominated for eight Tony Awards, with Bernadette Peters winning the only award for Best Actress in a Musical.
+Tell Me on a Sunday, a one-woman show, features music written by Lloyd Webber, with lyrics by Don Black.
+It tells the story of an ordinary English girl from Muswell Hill who journeys to the U.S. in search of love.
+The musical premiered on Broadway in 1985 at the Royale Theatre, in conjunction with another one-act piece, a ballet choreographed to Lloyd Webber’s Variations — together becoming Song and Dance.
+It was nominated for eight Tony Awards, with Bernadette Peters winning best actress in a musical.
 There have been productions featuring new songs and additional material of Tell Me on a Sunday as a standalone piece after its Broadway run, including a revival on the West End.

 Cats